 This design style is often centered around the table, which can incorporate modern or rustic accents.
 A great place to source your farmhouse dining room table is your local thrift store or flea market.
 Seek out pieces that boast natural weathering, or try your hand at a DIY project that mimics a similar look.

 When redesigning your space, consider striking a balance between trendy elements, like shiplap, subway tile, or floating shelves with farmhouse influences like industrial lighting and reclaimed wood.

 Load Up On Textures

 Finishing touches make all the difference in any space.
-While farmhouse might be at the core of this design, textural elements elevate the look to new heights.
+While farmhouse style might be at the core of this design, textural elements elevate the look to new heights.
 The exposed wood beams, layered table settings, long curtains, upholstered seating, and a medley of fresh blooms make this dining room blend comfort and sophistication with ease.

 Try An Achromatic Color Palette

 Farmhouse décor can be approached in a variety of ways to create a totally unique look in every setting.
 While some may choose to do farmhouse in a rainbow of hues, this achromatic approach proves to be equally gorgeous.
 The black and white color palette accompanied by wooden accents proves to be chic, but it's still rustic at its core.

 We're big fans of a formal dining room, but this kitchen setup is what farmhouse décor dreams are made of.
 The white marble countertop contrasts with the industrial-inspired stools is inviting—just how the farmhouse style was designed to be.
 And don't even get us started on the stunning color of those cabinets.